lluisalemanypuig/fns/README.md

 ### Compilation

 There are two modes of compilation: debug and release.
-These two modes will create, respectively, a bin-debug/ and a bin-release/ directories.
-Issue the following commands for each mode:
+These two modes will create, respectively, a _bin-debug/_ and a _bin-release/_ directories.
+From within the _build/_ directory, issue the following commands for each mode:

 #### Debug

-$ make -f build/Makefile debug
+    make -f Makefile debug

 #### Release

-$ make -f build/Makefile release
+    make -f Makefile release

 ### Execution